PCYC in Waitara

 The Police Citizens Youth Club (PCYC) building is a redeveloped addition at the Waitara Park precinct.
 The park itself has seen some recent improvements such as the new sight screen on the cricket field, paved plaza to new tennis clubhouse.
 This redevelopment of the PCYC building is estimated to be $3 million where Hornsby Shire Council has contributed.

 This brand new facility provides an indoor space for recreational and cultural activity.
 Improving the community and what PCYC strives for.
-Hornsby Dental Clinic, one of the best dentists in Waitara is happy to belong in this community.
+Hornsby Dental, one of the best dentists in Waitara is happy to belong in this community.

 The three storey multi sport centre offers 92 basement car space with indoor sport facilities such as Gymnastic Hall, Fitness Gym, Boxing Facilities, three multi purpose rooms and two multi sport courts.
 There are lift services to all levels with back of house administration, staff rooms, public amenities and a kiosk cafe at ground level for the public to enjoy.